+Good news!
 It is possible to enroll in RESS classes without being admitted to one of our programs.
-You must first be admitted to Penn State as a non-degree graduate student using the procedures shown below.
-To be admitted as a non-degree graduate student and take RESS courses, you must have earned a baccalaureate degree from an accredited institution under residence and credit conditions substantially equivalent to those required by Penn State.
+To do that, you must first be admitted to Penn State as a non-degree graduate student using the procedures outlined below.
+The main prerequisite for taking RESS courses as a non-degree graduate student is a baccalaureate degree from an accredited institution under residence and credit conditions substantially equivalent to those required by Penn State.

 - If you wish to register for a course and do not plan to apply to a RESS program at this time, select "Non-degree Admission - $30.00."
 You will then have the option to select "World Campus" as your campus.
 Finally, you will select the semester you want.

-- Students can schedule courses using LionPATH, Penn State's student system for registration, financial aid management, bill payment, personal information updates, and other tasks related to enrollment.
+- Once you created your account, you can schedule your courses using LionPATH, Penn State's student system for registration, financial aid management, bill payment, and other tasks related to enrollment.

 After you are admitted as a Penn State World Campus student, you will receive a Penn State Access Account.
 You will use this Access Account to log in to LionPATH.
 You must complete several required actions in LionPATH before you can enroll in courses:

 - Accept the Consent to Conduct University Business Electronically.
 This confirms that you agree to communicate and conduct transactions with the University electronically.
 You will be prompted to accept this agreement the first time you log in to LionPATH, and then once each year while you are a student.

 - Complete the Pre-Registration Activity Guide.
 This will include updating your personal and emergency contact information and accepting the Student Financial Responsibility Agreement.
 This agreement confirms that you accept financial responsibility for payment of your tuition and fees.
 You will need to accept this agreement each semester.

 You will receive an "Activity Guide" email to your Penn State email account when you have access to complete these steps in LionPATH.
 You will not be able to enroll in courses until these steps are completed.